vespperhq/vespper/CONTRIBUTING.md

-# Contributing to Merlinn
+# Contributing to Vespper

 Hey there!
-Thanks for considering a contribution to Merlinn!
+Thanks for considering a contribution to Vespper!
 We really appreciate it, you're awesome! ❤️

 Here’s how you can help out: